PyCon Uk 2014 and the Armbot

-I then started trying to get a bluetooth TTY since a keyboard/mouse and monitor are not so easily available when out and about.
+I then started trying to get a bluetooth serial console (TTY) since a keyboard/mouse and monitor are not so easily available when out and about.
 The theory being that with a login console on bluetooth, I could reach the Pi from my laptop and putty, and then it would be perfectly capable of running what I needed it to.

-I got frustrated with how sow the IDE was - the simple GUI, and any attempts to compile and upload, so I continued by using the version on my laptop instead of the Raspberry Pi.
+I got frustrated with how slow the IDE was.
+The simple GUI, and any attempts to compile and upload were too slow.
+So I continued by using the version on my laptop instead of the Raspberry Pi.

 My plan then was to set up a simple serial protocol on the arm’s Arduino, so I could then talk to it from the Pi.

-I got a simple version of P only working in time for the kids day, and showed some kids how to work it - using the Arduino serial console to send commands.
+I got a simple version of P only working in time for the kids day, and showed some kids how to work it using the Arduino serial console to send commands.
 At this point there were no software motor limits, so we had to learn where they were.
-The older boy (who also built an amazing Raspberry Pi arcade machine), quickly got the hang of it, and I scribbled out a quick sketch showing joint numbers, and wrote some limits as we found them on the axes.
+The older boy (who also built an amazing Raspberry Pi arcade machine), quickly got the hang of it.
+I scribbled out a quick hand drawn sketch showing joint numbers, and wrote some limits as we found them on the axes.

 He then taught another younger boy how to interact with the arm, and they made a game of moving stuff between two cups using the arm!
 Awesome.

-However, without a backend on the Pi or laptop - they were only issuing single commands, so later I started to build a python back end for it - initially python2 (but later I’ve made it work in 3 - with a little coaxing).
+However, without a backend on the Pi or laptop, they were only issuing single commands.
+So later I started to build a python back end for it.
+This was initially python2 (but later I’ve made it work in 3 - with a little coaxing).
 The python backend uses PySerial, and forms commands to send over, with wrappers to set motors and get position.
 I baked some limits right into that code.
-I was able to test the basics with single movements - and even attempted to get some reads.
+I was able to test the basics with single movements and even attempted to get some reads.
 It was at this point I added the attach and detach code too.
-It was here I remembered to ensure that I set the timeout on the pyserial library, so it doesn’t wait forever - I had to kill a few sessions because of that.
+It was here I remembered to ensure that I set the timeout on the pyserial library, so it doesn’t wait forever.
+I had to kill a few sessions because of that.

-On the last day of the conference, I did a robot sprint (more about that below) and I then tried to issue a set of commands - and quickly found that there was a 1 second delay between one movement and another.
+On the last day of the conference, I did a robot sprint (more about that below) and I then tried to issue a set of commands.
+I quickly found that there was a 1 second delay between one movement and another.
 In theory - with the servo library, two rapid servo commands to different joints should happen in parallel.

 We (me and 2 other python/robot sprinters) first started thinking that the servo library may be doing something - like interfering with serial.
 So we instrumented the code on the both sides with timestamps.
 It looked like most stuff was being sent at once, although it was not getting final responses.
 There was a consistent 1 second delay in timing before the second motor stuff went.

 We made a silly mistake by diving deep into the servo code and servo library.
-We tried using beeps.
+We tried using beeps as debug markers.
 After a long period of total frustration, we started commenting out all the servo code, to see how it behave without it.
 It still paused…

 My fix was to modify the little protocol so that an optional No-op semicolon could be sent at the end of a command, which would then immediately terminate the parseInt.